 Bearing this in mind, the most important tip is to regularly assess the various locations and be flexible about the maintenance employed in them.
-If the floor in a particular location needs more attention, then ensure that this is addressed as soon as possible.
+If the floor in a particular location needs more attention, then ensure that it gets it sooner rather than later.
 If some areas seem over-maintained (with polish build-up, perhaps, in the non-trafficked areas), then pull back the maintenance level, but always monitor the situation to ensure that it remains within control.
 In addition, there are certain precautions which can be taken.

-14.13.1 Asphalt and Tarmacadam
+19.12.1 Asphalt and Tarmacadam